Configuration

 type Config struct {

-// Additional struct tags to generate (including json, yaml and toml)
+// Struct tags to generate

 Tags []string `yaml:"tags"`

-// Disable generating factory for models.
+// Disable generating factories for models

 NoFactory bool `yaml:"no_factory"`

-// Disable generated go test files
+// Disable generating go test files

 NoTests bool `yaml:"no_tests"`